 When the link is accessed, a Web page opens which prompts the user to upload files.

-To finish the upload, click 'Finish upload' or enable the 'Auto finish' option while the upload is in progress.
+Step 3.
+Finish the upload by clicking 'Finish upload' or by enabling the 'Auto finish' option while the upload is in progress.